-The closing date for Trustee nominations is at close of business on Tuesday, 9 July 2024.
+The closing date for Trustee nominations is at close of business on Wednesday, 2 July 2025.
 No nominations after this date will be accepted.

-PROXY FORM

-IMPERIAL AND MOTUS MEDICAL AID
+PROXY FORM IMPERIAL AND MOTUS MEDICAL AID

-l,

-being a member of Imperial and Mo otus Medical Aid, do hereby appoint

-r, failing him/her, the Chairman of the Annual General Meeting convened for
+being a member of Imperial and Motus Medical Aid, do hereby appoint who is a member of this Scheme or, failing him/her, the Chairman of the meeting, as my proxy to attend and vote on my behalf at the Annual General Meeting convened for Thursday, 10 July 2025 at 15:00.

-Dated this day of 2024.

-Signature of PROXY :

-PROXY'S membership number: